SuniAnalytics/Amazon_Vine_Analysis/README.md

 ## Summary

 Based on the analysis, 51% of reviews from vine program were 5 stars.
 This is 12% higher than 5 star non-vine reviews (39%).
 This clearly infers a strong positive bias by reviews in vine program.
-To add,

-Additionally we could analyse the statistical distribution (mean, median and mode) of the star rating for the Vine and non-Vine reviews.
+To determine the bias, we could anlalyse the shopping categories using a linear regression model to statistically analyse and determine the bias of 5 star reviews by paid vs non-paid reviews.